Social media marketing: Platforms

+On social networking sites and blogs, users can repost comments made by others about a product being promoted, which occurs quite frequently on some social media sites.
+Users can extend the reach of messages by sharing them with their connections and bringing more traffic to products/companies through word of mouth.
+Businesses can interact with users directly and deliver targeted content based on user preferences.
+By choosing whom to follow on these sites, products can reach a very narrow target audience.

-Social networking websites are based on building virtual communities that allow consumers to express their needs, wants and values, online.
-Social media marketing then connects these consumers and audiences to businesses that share the same needs, wants, and values.
-Through social networking sites, companies can keep in touch with individual followers.
-This personal interaction can instill a feeling of loyalty into followers and potential customers.
-Also, by choosing whom to follow on these sites, products can reach a very narrow target audience.
-Social networking sites also include much information about what products and services prospective clients might be interested in.
-Through the use of new semantic analysis technologies, marketers can detect buying signals, such as content shared by people and questions posted online.
+Social networking sites also host information about what products and services prospective clients might be interested in.
+Marketers can use semantic analysis technologies to detect buying signals, such as content shared by people and questions posted online.
 An understanding of buying signals can help sales people target relevant prospects and marketers run micro-targeted campaigns.

 In 2014, over 80% of business executives identified social media as an integral part of their business.
 Business retailers have seen 133% increases in their revenues from social media marketing.